 The Scornful Moon was a runner up in the fiction category of the Montana New Zealand Book Awards 2004.

 In 2004, Maurice Gee received a $60,000 Prime Minister’s Award for Literary Achievement for fiction.
-That same year, he received an Honorary Doctor of Literature degree from The University of Auckland.
+That same year, he received his second Honourary Doctorate in Literature, this time from The University of Auckland.

 Maurice Gee's novel Blindsight (Penguin Books, 2005) won the Deutz Medal for Fiction, and the Montana Award for Fiction at the 2006 Montana New Zealand Book Awards.
 Gee also jointly received the Readers' Choice Award with Fiona Kidman.